 Defense attorneys will often wonder how one was qualified to arrive at the notion reasonable suspicion existed.

 Sure, Indianans know distracted driving is deadly and presently illegal.
 DUIs cause the deadliest crashes known to man and offer few answers as to why folks who were beyond the legal limit felt inclined to risk their freedom and countless lives.

 Defending DUI charges is one of the more difficult tasks in Indiana for individuals to undertake without an attorney.
-If defenses can be raised, Tanzillo Stassin & Babcock will raise them to defend their clients.
-Contact them via phone at (219) 865-6262 to begin mounting your defense.
+If defenses can be raised, Tanzillo, Stassin & Babcock will raise them to defend their clients.
+Contact us today to begin mounting your defense.